3 Event Decor Trends Event Pros Need to Know for 2019

-From burlap and lace to neutrals and jewel tones, it feels like we’ve seen it all in this industry.
-However, each year, we are always surprised by new trends that take the wedding scene by storm.
+From burlap and lace to neutrals and jewel tones, it feels like we’ve seen it all in the events industry.
+However, each year, we are always surprised by new event decor trends that take the wedding scene by storm.
 It is up to event professionals to adapt and adjust their services and products to meet the shifting demand.

 This can be particularly difficult for event rental and decor companies, as an ever-changing inventory isn’t always a sustainable option.
 It doesn’t make sense to ditch a furniture item simply because it’s no longer on-trend.
 It makes sense to have versatile furniture that will last for years, paired with trendy accents like linens, pillows, and signage.

-Here are some design trends to keep an eye out for in the year ahead.
+Here are 3 event decor trends to keep an eye out for in the year ahead.

 2019 will be less about color and more about texture.
 In the past, we’ve seen textures like burlap and lace come and go.
 This year, velvet is taking center stage.
 This rich fabric pairs luxury with coziness, a style that falls in line with popular interior design trends.